-The Parent Company is exposed to equity price risk in the fair value of the derivative liability due to the embedded equity conversion feature.
+The Parent Company is also exposed to equity price risk in the fair value of the derivative liability due to the embedded equity conversion feature.
 Furthermore, at a given point in time in the future until maturity date, the derivative liability has a redemption option offering a minimum return in case the value of the conversion feature is low.
-In 2021, a 5% increase (5% decrease) in the close stock price of the Parent Company's shares affect the total comprehensive income by P143.07 million increase (P125.12 million decrease).
-In 2020, the impact of the changes in share price in the valuation is minimal.
+In 2022, a 5% increase (5% decrease) in the close stock price of the Parent Company's shares has minimal impact in the total comprehensive income.
+In 2021, a 5% increase (5% decrease) in the close stock price of the Parent Company's shares affect the total comprehensive income by ₱143.07 million increase (₱125.12 million decrease).